Bicknell's thrush: Threats

 Its numbers are declining in some parts of its already limited range as a result of habitat degradation.
 Scientists believe that industrial pollution is one of the main reasons for the decline of the red spruce, an important element in Bicknell's thrush habitat in the United States.
 Airborne heavy metals may also damage high-elevation forests in the northeastern United States.
-Furthermore, based on expected substantial carbon dioxide increases by the end of the century, scientists predict a radical reduction of balsam fir forest in the eastern United States.
+Furthermore, based on expected substantial carbon dioxide increases by the end of the century, scientists predict a radical reduction of balsam fir forest in the eastern United States and Canada.
 If average global temperatures increase and forests change as much as predicted, Bicknell's thrush habitat is very likely to be altered in ways that may seriously affect the species' survival.
 Indeed, models predict that Bicknell's thrush will lose more than 50% of its breeding habitat over the next 30 years.
 Furthermore, recreational development, telecommunication towers and windmills increase is a major cause of habitat fragmentation and deterioration.

 Industrial forestry practices, although possibly harmful, may be modified to aid in conservation efforts to protect Bicknell's thrush.
 While more study is needed, the bird's apparent acceptance of certain commercial second-growth forest gives promise to possibilities of man-made "growing" Bicknell's thrush habitats in the future.

+Non-native species are potential risks throughout the thrush's range; introduced moose on Cape Breton Island consume the saplings of the tree species birds breed on, and invasive brown and black rats in the Caribbean may pose a potential threat.
+With climate change shifting temperature up elevation on mountains, Bicknell's thrush may suffer from asymmetrical and aggressive competition from the Swainson's thrush (Catharus swainsoni).

 Bicknell's thrush has a higher concentration of mercury in its blood than any lower-elevation Catharus thrush.
 Mercury level increases greatly with altitude and its concentration bioaccumulate in the food web, probably explaining why it decreases as breeding season advances and birds begin to feed more on fruits.
 High mercury concentrations may cause reproductive impairment.

 There is also considerable concern about the degradation of Bicknell's thrush's wintering habitats.
 The Dominican Republic's native forests are under considerable pressure from naturally occurring events such as hurricanes, as well as changes from agricultural activities, particularly at low altitudes.
 The forested lands of Haiti have been almost eliminated, and in Cuba, most of the known suitable habitat exists only in protected parklands.